googleforgames/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 ##### Alpha().GetListValues(key)

-This function retrieves either the [`GameServer.Status.Lists[key].Values`][gameserverstatus] or the SDK awaiting-batch value for the given key, whichever is most up to date.
+This function retrieves either the [`GameServer.Status.Lists[key].Values`][gameserverstatus] or the SDK awaiting-batch values array for the given key, whichever is most up to date.

 ##### Alpha().ListContains(key, value)